 The hold might be the strongest for a water-base.
 I’ve had this stuff in for a couple of days and I can still get it to form and hold again.

-That being said, it does wash out very easily if you choose to do so.
-(This has the maximum strength when applied to dry hair, for a lighter hold, apply when damp and dab off with a towel)
+That being said, it does wash out very quickly if you choose to do so.
+(This has the maximum strength when applied to dry hair, for lighter hold, apply when damp and dab off with a towel)

 Need something a bit stronger, but want to stick to a water base, take a look at the blue.

 2. Reuzel Pomade Blue